-I, Bob Smith, certify that I am the member of the Board of Education of the Appleton School District who presided at the closed board meeting held on June 15, 2015.
+I, Bob Smith, certify that I am the member of the Board of Education of the Appleton School District who presided at the closed board meeting held on June 15, 2021.
 I hereby affirm, pursuant to Utah Code § 52-4-206(6), that the sole purpose of holding this closed meeting was to discuss the deployment of security personnel, devices, or systems.

-I certify under criminal penalty of the State of Utah that the foregoing is true and correct
+I certify under criminal penalty of the State of Utah that the foregoing is true and correct.

-Executed on (Date)

-(Signature) Bob Smith